Deltares-research/LOCKGATE5/docs/source/WINDGOLF.rst

 Fortran Files
 ------------------------------------

-The WINDGOLF file contains various codes that are updates to older version.
-A list of all version is given below:
+The WINDGOLF file contains various codes that are updates to older versions.
+A list of all versions is given below:

 - **WGOLF.FOR**: